MuseosAbiertos/docs.museosabiertos/pages/02.editor-de-metadatos/03.introduccion/default.es.md

 [1] Styliani, S., Fotis, L., Kostas, K., & Petros, P. (2009).
 Virtual Museums, a Survey and Some Issues for Consideration.
 Journal of Cultural
 Heritage, 10, 520–528.

-asd
-a
-das
-d
-asd
-as
-da
-das
-d
-asd
-as
-d
-asd
-as
-d
-asd
-as
-d
-asd
-as
-d
-asd
-as
-d

-asd

-asd

-[arbitrary case-insensitive reference text]: https://www.mozilla.org